-6.19 Drop and Tumble tests
+6.19 Drop and Tumble Tests

 6.19.1 Drop Test

 Five previously untested sprinklers shall be hydrostatically tested so as to ascertain/confirm that there are no weep or leak points at, or below, 35 bar.
 Each sprinkler shall then be tested by dropping a weight equal to that of the sprinkler ± 5 g, onto the deflector end of the sprinkler along the axial centreline of the waterway (see Fig. 5).
 The weight shall be dropped from a height of 1.0 m above the deflector.
 The weight shall be prevented from impacting the test sample more than once.